justindz/DrunkenBoxing/README.md

 ## Major Features

 * Detects and, if known, uses Incantation of Bloodstone Bolt, Ring of Death, Corrupted Touch, and Ward of Rebirth (requires fellowship of 2+ members)
-* Auto-wields no-wield or life casters based on primary target, switching to magic combat mode as required
+* Auto-wields casters based on primary target, switching to magic combat mode as required
+* Can configure a preferred wand for PVE (e.g. CS), bosses (e.g. CB), and an optional wand preference per enemy race (e.g. Slayers)
 * Can prioritize targets at four different levels: Rage, Focus, Normal, Last, and Never
 * Can set monsters as bosses to prioritize CB > CS
 * Can set mosnters to be targeted with Corrupted Touch